-Burrowing as a novel voluntary strength training method for mice: A comparison of various voluntary strength or resistance exercise methodsRoemers, P., Mazzola, P. N., De Deyn, P. P., Bossers, W. J., van Heuvelen, M. J. G. & van der Zee, E. A. 3-Jun-2017 (Accepted/In press) In : Journal of Neuroscience Methods.
+Burrowing as a novel voluntary strength training method for mice: A comparison of various voluntary strength or resistance exercise methodsRoemers, P., Mazzola, P. N., De Deyn, P. P., Bossers, W. J., van Heuvelen, M. J. G. & van der Zee, E. A., 15-Apr-2018, In : Journal of Neuroscience Methods.
 300, p.
 112-126 15 p.

-BACKGROUND: Voluntary strength training methods for rodents are necessary to investigate the effects of strength training on cognition and the brain.
+Background: Voluntary strength training methods for rodents are necessary to investigate the effects of strength training on cognition and the brain.
 However, few voluntary methods are available.

-RESULTS: Both burrowing and resistance running improved forelimb grip strength as compared to controls.
+Results: Both burrowing and resistance running improved forelimb grip strength as compared to controls.
 Running and resistance running increased endurance in the treadmill test and improved motor skills as measured by the balance beam test.
 Post-mortem tissue analyses revealed that running and resistance running induced Soleus muscle hypertrophy and reduced epididymal fat mass.
 Tower climbing elicited no functional or muscular changes.

-COMPARISON WITH EXISTING METHODS: As a voluntary strength exercise method, burrowing avoids the confounding effects of stress and positive reinforcers elicited in forced strength exercise methods.
+Comparison with existing methods: As a voluntary strength exercise method, burrowing avoids the confounding effects of stress and positive reinforcers elicited in forced strength exercise methods.
 Compared to voluntary resistance running, burrowing likely reduces the contribution of aerobic exercise components.

 |Journal||Journal of Neuroscience Methods|

 Duration: 25-May-2016 → 27-May-2016